martinwork/sonification/README.md

 where `harmonic` is an array of  numbers containing the frequency ratios of the harmonic scale.

-### Map and Play directly from a micro:bit sensor
+### Map and play directly from a micro:bit sensor

-To map and Play directly from a micro:bit sensor you can use the following block with a dropdown menu for choosing the sensor.
+To map and play directly from a micro:bit sensor you can use the following block with a dropdown menu for choosing the sensor.
 The input range is automatically selected to match the minimum and maximum values that can be obtain from the micro:bit sensors.

 ```blocks
 sonification.playSensor(INPUTSENSOR.LIGHT, 262, sonification.chooseScale(SCALE.major), 1, 500)